Module 2 Intermediate R

 R’s ability to deal with different data structures for comparisons does not stop at vectors.
 Matrices and relational operators also work together seamlessly!

-First we’ll store the LinkedIn and Facebook data in a matrix (rather than in vectors).
-We’ll call this matrix views.
+.
 The first row contains the LinkedIn information; the second row the Facebook information.
 The original vectors facebook and linkedin are still available as well.

 2.1.5.2 When does views equal 13?

-views == 13
+== 13 views

 ## [,1] [,2] [,3] [,4] [,5] [,6] [,7]